Human Target (Vertigo): Final Cut

 With the success of the limited series, Milligan returned to Christopher Chance in 2003 with the publication of an original graphic novel, Human Target: Final Cut, for which Milligan was joined by artist Javier Pulido.
 Chance, still reeling mentally from the aftermath of the previous limited series, works with a Hollywood family to save their missing celebrity son.
 Ultimately Chance fails in his mission, but adopts the guise of the boy's father, going so far as to have permanent reconstructive surgery to take on this, his final role.
 By doing so, Chance finds something he's never had before, a quiet life with a woman who loves him.

 2003-2005 series

 Chance returned in an ongoing series later in 2003, also published under the Vertigo imprint.
 The series was again written by Peter Milligan, and illustrated by Javier Pulido and Cliff Chiang.

 With his deceptions following Final Cut discovered, Chance leaves behind Los Angeles to move to New York City, taking on a variety of jobs that test him physically and mentally, as he explores the psychological cost of becoming someone else.
-The series, which lasted 21 issues, closed with the three-part arc, "The Stealer", which features the return of Tom McFadden, who has decided only one identity will keep him sane—that of Christopher Chance.
-The only problem is that the real Chance is in the way.
+The series, which lasted 21 issues, closed with the three-part arc, "The Stealer", which features the return of Tom McFadden, who has decided to take on the identiy of Christopher Chance.